-A complete alphabetical list, short history and genealogical guide
+A short history and genealogical guide to the 'Poteen Hussars'

-In the period 1832 to 1857 some 3,700 men served in the Irish Revenue Police.
-In this book, Jim Herlihy shows how to find information on these policemen, providing an excellent resource for those interested in the history of the IRP and the Irish Famine period.
+In the period 1832 to 1857, some 4,000 men served in the Irish Revenue Police, working to suppress illicit distillation.
+In this book, Jim Herlihy shows how to find information on them, providing an excellent resource for those interested in the history of the force, and of the period.

 Jim Herlihy, a retired member of the Garda Síochána and a co-founder of the Garda Síochána Historical Society, has worked on these sources for many years.
 His many publications include The Royal Irish Constabulary: a short history and genealogical guide (2016) and Royal Irish Constabulary officers: a biographical dictionary and genealogical guide, 1816–1922 (2005).